tirzak/Inventory-Tracker/README.md

 1. Since this is a backend challenge, I have converted the frontend to a production build.
 These prebuilt files are placed under `build` directory.
 However, the development code can be found under `client` folder for reference.

 ### Tests
 1. You can run `npm test` to test the app.
-If everything is working as it should, the tests should pass
+If everything is working as it should, the tests will pass